hiremathp1/sitemapgen/README.md

-# Lumos Learning - Sitemap Generator
+# Lumos Learning - Sitemap Generator Copyrights reseverd by Lumos Learning.
 Description: A simple sitemap generator that takes any url as a input and outputs a json.
 Developed by Panchakshari Hiremath fron Oct 27th to Dec 22nd 2020.